Click the following links to complete the individual award nomination forms here and the individual grant forms here.

 BC Teacher-Librarian of the Year – Diana Poole Memorial Award

-The BC Teacher-Librarian of the Year – Diana Poole Memorial Award is the highest honour of the British Columbia Teacher-Librarians’ Association.
+The BC Teacher-Librarian of the Year – Diana Poole Memorial Award is one of the highest honours of the British Columbia Teacher-Librarians’ Association.
 The award honours practicing teacher-librarians who are making an outstanding contribution to teacher-librarianship at and beyond the school level in British Columbia.
 (Formerly The Diana Poole Memorial Award of Merit, BCTLA Award of Merit) (Fall Council, 1989, 1993, 1996; Spring Council 2009).

 Criteria: